snapmeasureai/website/README.md

-# SnapMeasure: 99% Accurate E-commerce Sizing Solution
+# SnapMeasure: 98.7% Accurate AI Body Measurements

-SnapMeasure is a 99% accurate mobile body scan technology for e-commerce sizing.

-SnapMeasure aims to find the perfect clothing size every time, cutting return costs significantly.
+SnapMeasure is a breakthrough in accurate 3D body measurements.
+Achieving 98.7% accuracy across 16 key measurements, it uses a few images or a short video.
 The average error is only 7.0 mm (0.27 in).

+No more ill-fitting clothes or returns.
+SnapMeasure aims to find perfect sizes every time, cutting return costs significantly.

 See SnapMeasure in action below.
 Reach us at SnapMeasureAI@gmail.com for a live demo or technology license.